-Professor of Sociology and Assistant Dean of Faculty, Whitman College
+Professor of Sociology, Whitman College

 Michelle Janning is Chair of the Council on Contemporary Families Board of Directors, and Professor of Sociology at Whitman College.
 Her research focuses on the intersections of material culture and spaces with family relations, including work on divorce, work and family boundaries, gender roles, and romantic communication.